 How these shapes can be interpreted in detail will be discussed in the next section.

-Second, the diamater of an indicatrix is constant along a specific direction.
-In such a case, the projection is preserving the length along this direction.
 Many projections have this property where the projection surface interescts with the globe.
 A straight-forward example may be the central cylindrical projection where the cylinder touches the ecuator.

 The same is true for similar projections.
 For example, Braun's stereographic cylindrical projection touches the globe in the very same way and hence shares this property with the central cylindrical projection.
-Use the following button to construct Braun's stereographic cylindrical projection:

-As shown in the 3D view, this projection can not be constructed with a single projection center.
-Rather, the projection center changes depending on the longitude.
-This continuous range of projection centers can be represented as a Torus, which lies exactly at the ecuator.
 If you are unsure how each point on the globe is mapped on the projection surface, use the Shift key and the Left Mouse Button on the globe to indicate the projection lines.

 Third, the circle on the map covers the same area as on the globe.
 In this case, the projection is preserving the feature's areas.
-One example that has this property is Lambert's equal-area cylindrical projection.
-As with Braun's stereographic projection, its projection center depends on the longitude.
-However, the position of each center lies infinitely far away from the projection surface.
-Use the following button to construct Lambert's equal-area cylindrical projection:

 Note how all the circles have the very same size, although their shapes may highly deviate from each other.